toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 **Adding hotel ID as input parameter to any of the scenarios above will produce the same result.**

-And below are the sample scenarios for hotel ID “211” ETP hotel and hotel ID “311” Hotel Collect only hotel.
+And below are the sample scenarios for hotel ID "211" ETP hotel and hotel ID "311" Hotel Collect only hotel.

-**Retrieve bookings by hotel ID – ETP hotel** Username/password, and hotel ID=“211”
+**Retrieve bookings by hotel ID – ETP hotel** Username/password, and hotel ID="211"
 1 or more statuses can optionally be specified.
 BR simulator to return 3 Expedia Collect EVC bookings and 3 Hotel Collect bookings.
-·         A reservation associated with EVC
+* A reservation associated with EVC
-·         A modification associated with EVC
+* A modification associated with EVC
-·         A cancellation
+* A cancellation
-·         A reservation associated with POS ID prefixed by “A-“, Rate Plan ID=21000A, as well as customer CC.
+* A reservation associated with POS ID prefixed by "A-", Rate Plan ID=21000A, as well as customer CC.
-·         A modification associated with POS ID prefixed by “A-“, Rate Plan ID=21000A, as well as customer CC.
+* A modification associated with POS ID prefixed by "A-", Rate Plan ID=21000A, as well as customer CC.
-·         A cancellation associated with POS ID prefixed by “A-“.
+* A cancellation associated with POS ID prefixed by "A-".

 Each booking will have unique booking ID.